Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Classes/Cleric/Cleric.md

 #### Level 3: Cleric Subclass
 You gain a [[Cleric subclass]] of your choice.
 A subclass is a specialization that grants you features at certain Cleric levels.
 For the rest of your career, you gain each of your subclass's features that are of your Cleric level or lower.
 #### Level 4: Ability Score Improvement
-You gain the [[Ability Score Improvement]] feat (see "[[Rules/Playing the Game/Character Creation/Feats]]") or another feat of your choice for which you qualify.
+You gain the [[Ability Score Improvement]] feat (see "[[Feats]]") or another feat of your choice for which you qualify.
 You gain this feature again at Cleric levels 8, 12, and 16.
 #### Level 5: Sear Undead
 Whenever you use [[#Level 2 Channel Divinity|Turn Undead]], you can roll a number of d8s equal to your [[The Six Abilities|Wisdom]] modifier (minimum of 1d8) and add the rolls together.
 Each [[Undead]] that fails its saving throw against that use of [[#Level 2 Channel Divinity|Turn Undead]] takes [[Radiant]] damage equal to the roll's total.
 This damage doesn't end the turn effect.
 #### Level 7: Blessed Strikes